 If you would like to collaborate with us, visit the tab “Current project” or send us an email to get more information about the projects that are under way.

 Are you thinking on volunteering abroad?
-How about joining Progress for Africa via The Universidad Rey Juan Carlos.
+How about visiting The Universidad Rey Juan Carlos web for volunteering.

 In this section we share the solutions, experiences and knowledge we have gained as a result of our work in the different projects of Progress For Africa.
 The goal is to make the information and values brought up by each project accessible so it can be used by others.